symphoniacloud/cicada/README.md

 On each Cicada screen you'll see a "Manage Web Push Notifications" link - choosing this will allow you to subscribe for notifications.

 **IMPORTANT FOR IPHONE USERS** :
-On an iPhone you need to "install" Cicada as a Progressive Web App (PWA) first - you do this by adding it to your home screen via the "share" button.
-Open the PWA version of Cicada and then you should be able to subscribe for notifications.
+On an iPhone you need to "install" Cicada as a Progressive Web App (PWA) first - you do this by adding it to your home screen via the "share" button in Safari.
+Open the PWA version of Cicada from your home screen and then you should be able to subscribe for notifications.

 At the moment notifications are all-or-nothing - you'll get notified of all GitHub Actions Workflow runs in your account.
 Eventually I'd like to have this be more configurable.